-A high NVM ratio means that a specific coin is overvalued by the market or the coin is expected to grow in users.
+A high NVM ratio means that the market overvalues a specific coin or the coin is expected to grow in users.
 Also, they can use this ratio to determine undervalued coins.
-A lower NVM ratio could indicate that it is a good time to buy a cryptocurrency.
+A lower NVM ratio could indicate a good time to buy cryptocurrency.

 An investor should also consider token velocity.
 This is the number of times a coin is used in a transaction.
-An investor takes the total transaction volume (TTV) of a coin in dollars and divides it by the market cap (MC) of the currency.
+An investor takes the total transaction volume (TTV) of a coin in dollars and divides it by the currency’s market cap (MC).
 If TTV is $2,000 and MC is $5,000, the token velocity would be 0.4.
 This indicates that investors and traders hold on to their coins more often.

-A high token velocity would mean that traders are spending their coins at a high rate.
-This would decrease a coin’s value because there is less demand for the coin.
+A high token velocity would mean traders spend their coins at a high rate.
+This would decrease a coin’s value because there is less demand.

-Market cap is a useful method to use to quickly assess whether a crypto is worth investing in or not.
-Investors can see whether a crypto is large, mid, or small-cap.
+Market cap is a useful method to assess whether crypto is worth investing in quickly.
+Investors can see whether crypto is large, mid, or small-cap.

 Yet, the market cap is only one method of gauging value.
 Investors should also consider token velocity, cryptocurrency whales, and the NVM ratio of crypto.
 This will provide a much clearer assessment of a cryptocurrency’s value.